williamsburg has exploded in population and popularity, but our public spaces haven’t kept up.

 A Business Improvement District (BID) is a nonprofit organization that provides specialized services within a clearly defined geographic area, tailored specifically to the needs identified by local stakeholders.
 These services are funded through assessments on properties within the district's boundaries.

-A BID is formed through a rigorous planning and ballot process that requires deep engagement and positive support from the majority of property owners within the district - including YOU!
+A BID is formed through a rigorous planning and outreach process that requires signed support ballots from residents, property owners, and businesses from across our district.

 Our Mission